Low-is/3D-CT-scans-image-classification/README.md

-# 3D-CT-scans-image-classification
-Image classification with 3D CT scans using CNN
+Multi-image classification with 3D CT scans using CNN